Dear JMU students,

 Basic Information:

-On June 13th, you will arrive at Copenhagen airport (CPH) and be transported to housing in the heart of the city.
+On May 21st, you will arrive at Copenhagen airport (CPH) and be transported to housing in the heart of the city.
 Accommodations will be provided by the Danish Institute for Study Abroad.
 You will have shared rooms, kitchens, laundry, wifi, and access to bicycles (Copenhagen is the world’s most bike-friendly city).
-You will get meal stipends to cover all meals (apart from a few group meals we provide).
-You will also be given subway passes, although Copenhagen is quite compact.
+You will get a meal stipend to cover all meals (apart from a few group meals we provide).
+You will also be given subway passes, although Copenhagen is quite compact and walking/biking may often be easier.

-We will have a designated classroom where we will meet each day.
+We will have a designated classroom where we will meet most days.
 This will likely be on located on the Strøget, Copenhagen’s main shopping and people-watching street.
 We will have formal class meetings for about an hour and a half per day.

-On July 2nd, you are free to go and will fly out of Stockholm’s Arlanda airport (ARN).
+On June 7th, you are free to go and will fly out of CPH (or you might want to linger and explore more on your own!).

 Copenhagen Highlights: